AB 74 - Sasha’s Law (Concert and Music Festival Act)

 AB 987 - Transit Village Plan Development

-Expands the area in a transit village plan to encourage development around a transit hub to help communities deal with sprawl, traffic gridlock, commuting times, the loss of open space, and increased air and water pollution.
+Expands the area in a transit village development district to include all land within not more than 1/2 mile of the main entrance of a transit stations, to encourage development around a transit hub to help communities deal with sprawl, traffic gridlock, commuting times, the loss of open space, and increased air and water pollution.

 AB 1050 - Child's Voice in Family Courts